 - Disaster Management (Pertaining to class X curriculum of Disaster Management only).
 OR

 - Popular Struggles and Movements.
 OR

 - Money and Credit The project has to be carefully designed so as to –

 - Enable them to understand and co-relate all aspects of a selected topic

 - Relate theory with practice

-- Relation of different aspects with life
+- Relation of different aspects of life

-- Provide hands on experience
+- Provide hands-on experience